-Southern Johnson County, on the Kansas side, is close to the headquarters for Sprint and Garmin.
+Southern Johnson County, on the Kansas side, is close to the headquarters for Garmin.
 Plus, the area is known for its high-quality schools.
-Johnson County is home to Leawood and Overland Park two neighborhoods known for their great housing, shopping, and dining options.
+Johnson County is home to Leawood and Overland Park - two neighborhoods known for their great housing, shopping and dining options.

 On Sunday's during the fall, it's a face-off of BBQ and football in the parking lot of Arrowhead Stadium.
-The Kansas City Chiefs attract a large crowd every week, for a seat in the modern designed stadium.
-It's also considered by the Guinness Book of World Records, to be the loudest stadium.
+The Kansas City Chiefs, with their Super Bowl win in 2019, attract a large crowd every week.
+It's also considered by the Guinness Book of World Records to be the loudest stadium.

 Known for its BBQ, Kanas City is home to many great restaurants and fine dining options.
 Whether looking for the best taco truck or five-star dining options, Kansas City offers a wide variety of quality dining choices.
 There is entertainment for everyone in KC, no matter your budget.